 - From your Ecwid admin, go to Catalog → Products.

-- Create a new or choose an existing product.
+- Create a new product or choose an existing one.

-- Save changes.
+- Save the changes.
 The video will appear in your product description: